How to Set an Easy and Efficient Back-to-School Routine

 Start On Homework

-After a quick snack, make sure your kids start on their homework.
-If you have a homework station in your home, they can work there.
-Or if they have desks in their bedroom – that works too.
+After a quick snack, ensure that your children begin their homework.
+If you have a designated homework station in your home, encourage them to work there.
+Alternatively, if they have desks in their bedroom, that can also be a suitable option.

-If you like being nearby in case they have questions, the worksheets and projects can just be done at the kitchen table!
+If you prefer to be nearby in case they have questions, you can have them complete worksheets and projects at the kitchen table.

-I recommend organizing a junk drawer or creating a designated homework cart.
-That way, kids won’t be searching all over the house for supplies they need to get their homework done.
+I recommend organizing a dedicated space, such as a junk drawer or a designated homework cart, to keep all the supplies they need for their homework.
+This way, your children won’t have to search all over the house for their materials

-Find what works best for your kids and their concentration and stick to those routines.
-Make sure to implement consistent expectations, like they need to get all of their schoolwork done before they can have screen time or play.
+Discover what works best for your children and their ability to concentrate, and stick to those routines.
+Make sure to establish consistent expectations, such as completing all their schoolwork before allowing them to have screen time or engage in play.

 Free Time